Linux Privilege Escalation

 #This will give you a root shell

-Abusing existing cronjobs
+Abusing existing cron jobs

-Verify executables set as cronjobs
+Verify the executables set as cron jobs

 cat /etc/crontab